-The Social Action Committee offers opportunities for Beth Am members to practice tikkun olam (healing, repairing the world) at varying levels of intensity, from once-a-year Mitzvah Days to monthly neighborhood meetings and regular tutoring.
+The Social Action Committee offers opportunities for Beth Am members to practice tikkun olam (healing, repairing the world) at varying levels of intensity, from once-a-year Mitzvah Days to monthly neighborhood meetings to weekly tutoring and mentoring sessions.

-The Social Action Committee also has an extensive partnership with the neighborhood John Eager Howard Elementary School.
-Activities sponsored by the committee include Bookworms (a monthly program in which participants read to a kindergarten class, and then donate the books to the classroom library), weekly lunchtime chess and scrabble clubs, semi-annual book giveaways, tutoring and mentoring, holiday sponsorships of school families, and Issues in Our Daily Lives (for 5th graders, facilitated by New Lens).
-These current and other, possible programs (poetry workshop, school newspaper, debate club, travel (online) club) await eager volunteers.
+The Social Action Committee also has an extensive partnership with the neighborhood Dorothy I. Height Elementary School.
+Activities sponsored by the committee include weekly lunchtime newspaper, chess and scrabble clubs, ongoing tutoring and mentoring, a-once-a-month Bookworms program in which participants read to the kindergarten students, semi-annual book giveaways, holiday sponsorships of school families, day and overnight summer camp scholarships for neighborhood children, and Issues in Our Daily Lives (for 5th graders, facilitated by New Lens).
+These current and other possible programs await eager volunteers.

 In addition to our work in Reservoir Hill, Social Action members help the disadvantaged throughout Baltimore.
 Members volunteer in the city’s largest soup kitchen, Our Daily Bread, and collect clothing and food from synagogue members.
 The Social Action Committee also leads Beth Am’s environmental education and action program.
 Beth Am is a member of the Baltimore Jewish Environmental Network’s Green Synagogue Covenant of Commitment.
 Social Action members regularly participate in clean-ups and greening projects in Reservoir Hill.
 And the Committee has joined with Adult Education to sponsor the Shomrei Adamah (Guardians of the Earth) series of Jewish environmental education programs, highlighting everything from green building to residential energy conservation and Jewish, environmentally-friendly cooking.